• Skip to primary navigation

 Things to consider

-The more force behind as you push, the more force applied to the bridge.
-So if you roll a ball hard the bridge is more likely to fall over than if you roll gently.
+The greater the force behind the ball as you push, the greater the force applied to the bridge.
+So if you roll a ball hard, the bridge is more likely to fall over than if you roll gently.

 To reduce the variable effect of this, the same person rolled the same ball from the same distance each time, trying to keep the force behind the ball the same.